-Blank campaign financial disclosure forms are provided in the candidate's packet for candidate use, however, a personally prepared statement form may be used as long as all the components required by Municipal Code Title 3, Chapter 3, are included.
-Please contact Michelle Kellogg (435) 615-5007 if you have any questions or need additional blank forms.
+An electronic spreadsheet will be sent to each candidate to use, however, a personally prepared statement form may be used as long as all the components required by Municipal Code Title 3, Chapter 3, are included.
+Please contact Michelle Kellogg (435) 615-5007 if you have any questions or need a hard copy of the disclosure form.